 Once the extension is activated, you just have to go to the Settings > Media tab to find a nice surprise: all the image sizes used by Divi have appeared.

-All you will have to do is enter the new width or height of the thumbnail you want to change.
+All you have to do is enter the new width or height of the thumbnail you want to change.

-- if you want your images to be square: change the thumbnail and-pb-post-main-image as well as and-pb-post-main-image-fullwidth with dimensions such as 400*400px and 1080*1080px (respectively).
+- if you want your front page images to be square: change the thumbnail et-pb-post-main-image as well as et-pb-post-main-image-fullwidth with dimensions like 400*400px and 1080*1080px (respectively).

 Finally, click on the blue "update" button.

-4.3 - Regenerating miniatures
+4.3 - Regenerating thumbnails

 It's very simple but it can be long if your library is very busy.
 Don't forget to save your changes.

-4.4 - Check the result
+4.4 - Checking the result

-If you want to make these kinds of changes, I strongly advise you to duplicate your site locally to do your experiments in order to avoid encountering problems (which I could not help you to solve simply by leaving a comment on this article).
+If you want to start this kind of modifications, I strongly advise you to duplicate your site locally to make your experiments in order to avoid encountering problems (that I could not help you solve simply by leaving a comment on this article).

-Perhaps this summary table can help you:
+Perhaps this summary table will help you:

-|and-pb-post-main-image||Thumbnails of the BLOG module in grid & slide version||16:10||400px||250px|
+|et-pb-post-main-image||Thumbnails of the BLOG module in grid & slide version||16:10||400px||250px|

-|and-pb-post-main-image-fullwidth||Featured image (at the top of the articles)||16:10||1080px||675px|
+|et-pb-post-main-image-fullwidth||Featured image (at the top of the articles)||16:10||1080px||675px|

-|and-pb-post-porfolio-image||Images of the Gallery module and the Portfolio module in grid version||100:71||400px||284px|
+|et-pb-post-porfolio-image||Images of the Gallery module and the Portfolio module in grid version||100:71||400px||284px|

-|and-pb-post-porfolio-porfolio-image-single||Image of emphasis on PROJECTS & images of the entries of the Portfolio module in full screen version||–||1080px||9999px|
+|et-pb-post-porfolio-image-single||Highlight image on PROJECTS & images of the entries of the Portfolio module in full screen version||- –||1080px||9999px|

-|and-pb-gallery-module-image-portrait||Images of the Gallery module in Portrait version||100:129||400px||516px|
+|et-pb-gallery-module-image-portrait||Images of the Gallery module in Portrait version||100:129||400px||516px|